Download Careers360 App

 Nucleus

-• Central and contains the genetic material of the ovum.
+• The central organelle contains the genetic material of the ovum.

 • Contains DNA that combines with sperm DNA to make up the genome of the zygote.